nightroman/FarNet/GitKit/README.md

     Merges the cursor branch into the head branch, with a confirmation dialog.

+- **Finish branch** (branches panel)

+    Merges the cursor branch into "main" or "master" and deletes the branch.
+    You are prompted to confirm this operation.

 - **Compare branches** (branches panel)

     Compares the cursor branch with the selected branch and opens the changes panel.